itskingori/systematic-theology/topics/king-davids-children.md

 layout: study
 permalink: /topics/king-davids-wives-children/
 sectionlink: /topics/
-description: The Wives and Children of King David
 ---

 In total David had 19 sons.
 6 from his first 6 wives in Hebron and in Jerusalem;